elliotwoods/DynamixelSDKSharp/README.md

 * Servo
 * Register

-## Dispatcher
+## DynamixelREST

-This is a standalone application which runs a server which allows you to manipulate all attached Dynamixel actuators on all ports.
+This is a standalone application which provides a REST API for manipulating Dynamixel actuator products.
+With this, it becomes easy to create applications in any language (e.g. JavaScript, Python, Processing, etc) which interact with the Dynamixel hardware.

-The dispatcher is controlled via REST commands.
-To see a full list of commands see here: https://github.com/elliotwoods/DynamixelSDKSharp/tree/master/Samples/Dispatcher/Dispatcher/Requests
+To see a full list of REST commands see here: https://github.com/elliotwoods/DynamixelSDKSharp/tree/master/Samples/Dispatcher/Dispatcher/Requests

-Note that the addresses for each request are shown in the class decorators.
+Note that the addresses for each request are shown in the class decorators, or else denoted by the class name and namespace.

 Dispatcher also supports logging to a local MongoDB server if available.
 If you would like to disable this feature, then please remove this section from the Schedule.json file: